chipperdrew/talkEdu/docs/deploy.rst

     $ openssl rsa -in ssl.key -out newssl.unencrpyted.key

 and use this cert.
-Now, adjust the CNAME DNS record.
+Now, adjust the CNAME DNS record (see above).
+To check cert:

+    $ heroku certs
+    $ heroku certs:info

+If you go to https://APP_NAME.herokussl.com, should show error & say server is identifying as www.youtalkedu.com